Logistics for a side trip to Canada from Grand Teton National Park

 thin line of various colors of rocks

 4 presidents sculpted into a mountainSome students have said they also want to see Mount Rushmore.
-Please note that it is a 7+ hour drive from the border of Yellowstone.
+Please note that it is a 7+ hour drive east from the east border of Yellowstone.

 thin line of various colors of rocks